Knowledge

 1. Definition and Principle of Twin-screw Granulation

-Twin-screw granulation is a continuous method where materials are fed into a twin-screw extruder, which mixes, granulates, and densifies the materials in a single operation.
+Twin-screw granulation is a continuous method in which materials are fed into a twin-screw extruder, which mixes, granulates and densifies the materials in a single operation.

 This process involves the addition of a binding liquid (usually water or a chemical agent) to fine solid particles to form larger granules.